cverish/food-web-simulator/README.md

 ## TODO

+- [ ] Add schema versioning to allow for potential future schema changes.
 - [ ] Optimize layout for mobile.
 - [ ] Create a UI dataset editor to make it easier to create new datasets.
 - [x] Add the ability to download a dataset as a JSON file for easy sharing with students.